 This is an outgrowth of the Friday Night Movie Bunch, a loose-knit group of people in the Orlando area who went to the movies every week.
 Although that group is now down to my wife and I (and we generally go on Saturday afternoons anyway), the spirit is still the same.
 Usually I’ll tell you which movie is going to be up the next day.

-Every Wednesday I’ll be publishing a list of movies that are coming out that week ending on Friday.
-These are movies opening in the Orlando area only, specifically in the area near my home in Apopka but including nearby theaters in Winter Park and Maitland.
+Every Thursday, I’ll be publishing a list of movies that are coming out that week ending on Friday.
+These are movies opening in the Orlando area although there will also be coverage of the rest of Florida as well.
 I’ll give a little bit of information about the general plot and sometimes a little commentary as well.
 I’ll also provide links to the film’s website and to the film’s trailer, generally from their IMDB video page.
 I’ll also provide the MPAA rating for American readers.
+I will either list it as a wide release – generally playing at all the multiplexes in town – but for independent releases, I’ll list the theaters individually.

-A word about some of the categories on the reviews: REASONS TO GO and WHY RENT THIS amount to the same thing; a summary about why the movie is worth your time and effort to see.
-REASONS TO STAY and WHY RENT SOMETHING ELSE are a summary of the negative issues.
-FAMILY VALUES are a list of things parents might want to know are present in the film before allowing their kids to see it.
+A word about some of the categories on the reviews: REASONS TO SEE is a summary about why the movie is worth your time and effort to seek out.
+REASONS TO AVOID is a summary of the negative issues.
+FAMILY VALUES are a list of things parents might want to know are present in the film before allowing their kids to see it, generally based on the MPAA rating (when available) but also from my own observation of the movie.
 TRIVIAL PURSUITS is a factoid of generally fun or interesting or, more often, useless information about the movie or people connected with the movie.
 COMPARISON SHOPPING lists a movie that the one being reviewed resembles either thematically or in general.
 I try to avoid comparing sequels to their predecessors or remakes to their originals because that’s not terribly useful.
 In our new features reviews, there’s also CRITICAL MASS which quotes the scores awarded the movies from Rotten Tomatoes and Metacritic so you have an idea what other critics are thinking.
-For Home Video reviews there is also NOTABLE HOME VIDEO FEATURES which notes what is present on the disk besides the usual commentary, deleted scenes, making-of features and trailers, along with BOX OFFICE PERFORMANCE which when available tells you how the film did during its theatrical run relative to its production budget (also when available).

 If you’d like to contact me directly, either leave a comment here on this page or you can reach me at the site’s official e-mail at email@example.com.
 Feedback is always welcome and filmmakers or publicists looking to get a review on this site should contact me there.